Chapter 3Infectious Diseases Related To Travel

 Perspectives: Tuberculin Skin Testing of Travelers

-Screening for asymptomatic tuberculosis (TB) infections should only be carried out among travelers who will be at significant risk of acquiring TB (see the preceding section on Tuberculosis).
-Screening with a tuberculin skin test (TST) in a very low-risk population may result in a false-positive test, leading to unnecessary additional screening or unnecessary treatment.
-Using even highly sensitive and specific tests in very low-prevalence populations will produce more false positives than true positives.
+Screening for asymptomatic tuberculosis (TB) infections should only be carried out among travelers who will be at risk of acquiring TB if they are exposed at their destinations (see the preceding section on Tuberculosis).
+Screening with a tuberculin skin test (TST) in a very low-risk population of travelers may result in a false-positive test, leading to unnecessary additional screening or unnecessary treatment.
+Using screening tests in very low-prevalence populations will produce more false positives than true positives.

-Therefore, the TST should be considered only for travelers who are spending years in a country with a high risk of TB, or for those traveling for any length of time who will come in contact routinely with hospital, prison, or homeless shelter populations.
-The general recommendation is that people at low risk for TB, which includes most travelers, do not need to be screened before or after travel.
+Therefore, the TST should be considered only for travelers who are spending years in a country with a high risk of TB or for those travelers who will spend any length of time in routine contact with hospital, prison, or homeless shelter populations.
+The general recommendation is that people at low risk for exposure to TB, which includes most travelers, do not need to be screened before or after travel.

 - The use of 2-step testing can reduce the number of positive TSTs that would otherwise be misclassified as recent skin test conversions during future periodic screenings.